IsabellaAzu/memo/deviseの使い方.md

      In production, :host should be set to the actual host of your application.

-  2. 「root_urlを指定」
-     Ensure you have defined root_url to *something* in your config/routes.rb.
+  2. Ensure you have defined root_url to *something* in your config/routes.rb.
      For example:

        root to: "home#index"
-       # root "home#index"じゃダメなのかな？「to:」ってなんだ？
-       コントローラを作成：Homeコントローラにindexとshowの2つのアクションを定義（アクセス制限で使用するため）
-       rails g controller Home index show

-  3. 「ログイン関連のメッセージを表示する場合」
-     Ensure you have flash messages in app/views/layouts/application.html.erb.
+  3. Ensure you have flash messages in app/views/layouts/application.html.erb.
      For example:

        <p class="notice"><%= notice %></p>